Pesin's Entropy Formula for $C^1$ non-uniformly expanding maps: Weak-Expanding non-uniformly expanding maps

 Therefore, all weak-SRB-like probability measures are $\psi$-equilibrium states and satisfy Pesin's Entropy Formula.
-Moreover, by Corollary \ref{mthm:pressao-top-zero-implica-existencia-de-medida-ergodica} we conclude that there exist ergodic weak-SRB-like measures. \end{proof}
+Moreover, by Corollary \ref{mthm:pressao-top-zero-implica-existencia-de-medida-ergodica}, we conclude that there exist ergodic weak-SRB-like measures. \end{proof}

-Here we obtain a sufficient condition to guarantee that all $\psi$-equilibrium states are generalized convex combinations of weak-SRB-like measures.
+Here we obtain a sufficient condition to guarantee that all $\psi$-equilibrium states are generalized convex linear combinations of weak-SRB-like measures.

-\begin{corollary} Let $f:M \rightarrow M$ be weak-expanding and non-uniformly expanding.
-If $\psi<0$ there is no atomic SRB-like probability measure.
-Moreover, if $\SD=\{x\in M; \|Df(x)^{-1}\|=1\}$ is finite and $\psi<0$ then almost all ergodic components of a $\psi$-equilibrium state are weak-SRB-like measures and all weak-SRB-like probability measures $\mu$ have ergodic components $\mu_x$ which are expanding weak-SRB-like probability measure for $\mu$-a.e. $x\in M\backslash \SD$. \end{corollary}
+\begin{proposition} Let $f:M \rightarrow M$ be weak-expanding and non-uniformly expanding.
+If $\psi<0$, then there is no atomic weak-SRB-like probability measure.
+Moreover, if $\SD=\{x\in M; \|Df(x)^{-1}\|=1\}$ is finite and $\psi<0$, then almost all ergodic components of a $\psi$-equilibrium state are weak-SRB-like measures and all weak-SRB-like probability measures $\mu$ have ergodic components $\mu_x$ which are expanding weak-SRB-like probability measures for $\mu$-a.e. $x\in M\backslash \SD$. \end{proposition}

-\begin{proof} Note that if $\psi<0$ then $\int\psi d\mu<0$ for all $\mu\in\SM_f$.
+\begin{proof} Note that, if $\psi<0$, then $\int\psi d\mu<0$ for all $\mu\in\SM_f$.
 On the other hand, if $\mu\in\SM_f$ is an atomic invariant probability measure, then $h_{\mu}(f)=0$.
-Therefore $\mu$ does not satisfy Pesin’s Entropy Formula and by Corollary \ref{corolario:medidas SRB-like sao estados de equilibrio p/ WE}, we conclude that there is no atomic SRB-like probability measure.
+Therefore $\mu$ does not satisfy Pesin’s Entropy Formula and, by Proposition~\ref{corolario:medidas SRB-like sao estados de equilibrio p/ WE}, we conclude that there is no atomic weak-SRB-like probability measure.